ShipFail/consensus-oracle/PRD.md

 ### 1.1 Problem

-When people want a reliable answer today, they usually:
+When people want a **truthful answer they can trust**, they usually:

-- Ask friends, read blogs, and search the web — and get **conflicting answers**.
+- Search the web, read blogs, ask friends or experts — and get **conflicting answers**.
-- Or ask **one** LLM (often ChatGPT) and **trust it blindly**.
+- Or ask **one** AI assistant (often ChatGPT) and **trust it blindly**, even when other strong models might disagree.

 In reality:

-- Different information sources regularly **disagree**.
+- Different information sources (web pages, experts, tools, single models) regularly **contradict each other**.
-- LLMs sometimes **hallucinate**.
+- It is hard for non‑experts to tell which answer is **most trustworthy**.
-- There is **no canonical place** that says:
+- There is **no single place** that says:
-  > "Here is what the best models in the world all agree is the answer."
+   > "Here is the golden truth answer, backed by agreement from the best models available today."

-At the same time, frontier LLMs (Gemini, Claude, Llama, etc.)
+At the same time, modern AI models:

-- Are trained on **huge overlapping slices** of human text.
+- Are trained on **vast overlapping slices** of human knowledge.
-- Already act as **de facto oracles** for millions of users.
+- Already act as the **default information source** for millions of people.

-When we set decoding to be **deterministic** (`temperature = 0`, greedy / `top_k = 1`) and ask multiple models the same question — e.g.:

-> "Tell me a joke."

-They often **collapse to essentially the same classic chicken joke**.

-This suggests that:

-- There exists a **dominant, universal, statistically highest‑probability answer** to some questions across human training data.
-- Deterministic decoding across models acts as a probe into this **shared prior**.

-What’s missing today is a **single service** where you can:

-- Ask a question once.
-- Have **multiple top models** answer deterministically.
-- See whether they **converge** or **conflict**.
-- Get back a **golden answer + consensus score** when they converge.

-That is what Thoth provides.
+- Are often treated as **authorities**, especially when people consult one model and accept its output as fact.

+This leads to a central pain point:

+> People and agents want a **golden truth answer with the highest confidence available today**, but they have no structured way to compare strong models, measure agreement, and know **when to trust** an answer.

 ### 1.2 Opportunity

-We can turn this idea into a concrete product:
+We can turn this into a product that:

-- A **web app** where users ask questions and get:
+- Treats **frontier AI models** as today's strongest information sources.
+- Interprets each model's answer (under consistent, deterministic settings) as its **highest‑confidence vote**.
+- **Cross‑checks** these votes across models from different providers.
+- When they agree, surfaces a **single golden truth answer** and a **confidence signal** representing how strong that agreement is.

+This becomes:

-  - A golden answer.
+- A **place to ask for the golden truth answer** to a question.
-  - A consensus score and label.
-  - Per‑model answers for transparency.
-- An **API** where agents and tools can ask:
-  > "Is there a stable, high‑confidence answer here that many strong models agree on?"

-This serves as:

-- A **source‑of‑truth layer** for agents and workflows.
+- A **source‑of‑truth layer** for agents and workflows that need a high‑confidence check before taking action.
-- A **research tool** for studying model priors and disagreements.
-- A **demo/teaching tool** for explaining how LLMs encode human knowledge.
+- A **lens on disagreement**, showing users where models diverge instead of pretending there is one stable answer.

 ---

 ## 2. Vision & Product Statement

-> **Vision**: Give humans and agents a single place to ask for the **best available answer** today, grounded in cross‑model deterministic agreement.
+> **Vision**: Give humans and AI agents a single, trusted place to ask for the **golden truth answer** — the answer that today's strongest models independently converge on — along with a clear signal of how confident that truth is.

-> **Product Statement**: **Thoth** is a web app that asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a **golden answer plus a consensus score**.
-When the best models all say the same thing, Thoth surfaces that as a strong source‑of‑truth signal; when they diverge, Thoth exposes the disagreement instead of pretending there is one answer.
+> **Product Statement**: **Thoth** is a web app that asks multiple frontier AI models the same question, interprets each models response as its highest‑confidence answer, and measures how strongly those answers agree.
+When they converge, Thoth returns a **golden truth answer plus a confidence score and label**; when they diverge, Thoth exposes the disagreement instead of pretending there is one truth.

 ---